 Celebrity Silhouette, one of the Equinox-class ships, sailing to the sun at the 26th of may, 2016 after she left the IJmuiden locks.

 Under the banner of Celebrity Cruises, also another part of the company is operated around the Galapagos Islands.
 Originally, it was intended for the company to be Xtended with two ships coming over from Pullmantur in 2007, to be named Celebrity Journey and Celebrity Quest.
 Before the ships were added, another company was formed for them instead as a full daughter of Celebrity under the name of Azamara Cruises and the ships were renamed accordingly.
 In 2017, after the take-over of the two ships of the Ocean Adventures brand in 2016, the expeditionfleet named Celebrity Xpeditions was extended and it now sails with three small-sized ships under the names of Celebrity Xpedition, Celebrity Xploration and Celebrity Xperience.
-Also in those names, the Chandis 'X' returns.
+Of these ships, Celebrity Xploration is the smallest with a capacity of just 16 passengers and a tonnage measurement of 319,5.
+With this, she is also the smallest cruiseship operated by any of the major cruisecompanies.
+In their names, the Chandis 'X' also returns.
 In the early 2000's, Celebrity Cruises had already offered cruises on charter basis aboard the Russian icebreaker Kapitan Khlebnikov, so they were not really new to this kind of cruising.

 In december of 2018, the keel for a totally new kind of expeditionship was laid at the Dutch shipyard De Hoop in Lobith near the German border and she will be introduced as Celebrity Flora, leaving the 'X'-name to the past within the Xpeditionfleet.
-She will also be followed by a sistership.
+This 5739-ton ship will have a capacity of 100 passengers and operate in the known semi-luxury style of Celebrity around the Galapagos.
+She will also be followed by a sistership from the same wharf.
 Nice fact is that this will be the first oceangoing cruiseship for a mayor company built in The Netherlands since Holland America's first Prinsendam in 1971.

 Nice fact to know is that, next to Chandris Lines that was formed in 1959 for the migrant trades to Australia, other family members of the Chandris brothers owned ships from 1915 onwards.
 As Chandris Hellas, the company still exists and they manage a fleet of oiltankers and bulkcarriers.
 Chandris Hellas just manages the ships, they are owned by different companies.
 Within their fleet, there are now sailing four oiltankers with the names Australis, Britanis, Ellinis and Patris.
 These ships were built between 2000 and 2007 and measure around 300.000 Dwt.